clearlinux/clear-linux-documentation/source/tutorials/apache-hadoop.rst

 #.
 Edit the :file:`/etc/hadoop/hdfs-site.xml` file.
 This file configures the
    :abbr:`HDFS (Hadoop Distributed File System)` daemons.
-This configuration includes the list of permitted and excluded data nodes and the size of said blocks.
-In this example, we are setting the number of block replication to 1 from the default of 3 as follows:
+This configuration includes the list of permitted and excluded data nodes and the size of those blocks.
+For this example, set the number of block replication to 1 from the default of 3 as follows:

    .. code-block:: xml
       :emphasize-lines: 6